History of Halifax, Nova Scotia: French and Indian War (1754-1763)

+After the French French conquered St. John's in June 1762, both the Acadians and Mi'kmaq were galvanized by the success.
+They began gathering in large numbers at various points throughout Nova Scotia, behaving in a confident and, according to the British, "insolent" fashion.
+Officials were especially alarmed when Mi'kmaq concentrated close to the two principal towns of Nova Scotia, Halifax and Lunenburg, where there were also large groups of Acadians.
+The government organized an expulsion of 1,300 people, shipping them to Boston.
+The government of Massachusetts refused the Acadians permission to land and sent them back to Halifax.

 With the addition of remaining territories of the colony of Acadia, the enlarged British colony of Nova Scotia was mostly depopulated, following the deportation of Acadian residents.
-In addition, Britain was unwilling to allow its residents to emigrate, this being at the dawn of their Industrial Revolution, thus Nova Scotia invited settlement by "foreign Protestants".
+In addition, Britain was unwilling to allow its residents to emigrate, this being at the dawn of their Industrial Revolution, and thus Nova Scotia invited settlement by Protestants from Europe.
 The region, including its new capital of Halifax, saw a modest immigration boom comprising Germans, Dutch, New Englanders, residents of Martinique and many other areas.
 In addition to the surnames of many present-day residents of Halifax who are descended from these settlers, an enduring name in the city is the "Dutch Village Road", which led from the "Dutch Village", located in Fairview.
-Dutch here referring to the German "Deutsch" which sounded like "dutch" to Haligonian ears.
+Dutch here referring to the German "Deutsch", which sounded like "dutch" to Haligonian ears.

-Lawrencetown was raided numerous times during the war and eventually had to be abandoned as a result (1756).
 For many decades Dartmouth remained largely rural, lacking direct transportation links to the growing military and commercial presence in Halifax, except for a dedicated ferry service.
-The former Halifax County was one of the five original counties of Nova Scotia created by an Order in Council in 1759.